khalid-hussain/theprophetsprayer/README.md

 # About

-This repository is about converting Shaykh Al-Albani's book, "Sifat Salat an-Nabi" into more accessbile formats with good design.
+This repository is about creating a crisp PDF copy of Shaykh Al-Albani's book, "Ṣifah Ṣalāh al-Nabī."

-# Aim

-The aim is to convert the source mentioned below into markdown format which will then be used to create the respective PDF and HTML formats.

 # To Do

 I've highlight things which I would like to get back to as TODO comments in the text files.
 If you know the answer or verifications required, please do contact me or open an issue or send in a pull request.

-- Qurʾān ayah markers that are valid in both HTML and LaTeX.
 - Ayahs quoted as block use a different reference compared to inline quotations.
 Is this a problem?
 - Add proper dua symbols for Prophets, Scholars and Companions.
   - Prophets (ʿalayh al-Salām)